SianJade/climate-change-data-dashboard/README.md

 ## Credits

 ### Content

+- The smooth scrolling effect used for the jumbotron and page divider buttons can be found on [Stack Overflow](https://stackoverflow.com/questions/7717527/smooth-scrolling-when-clicking-an-anchor-link).

+- Datasets for annual share of co2 emissions, global sea level rise, global temperature rise, and global co2 concentration graphs can be found at [ourworldindata.org](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions).

+- Datasets for renewable energy by type and renewable energy by continent graphs can be found at [irena.org](https://www.irena.org/).

-- Information accompanying atmospheric co2 concentration chart was found on [Sciencing.com](https://sciencing.com/list-5921485-effects-carbon-dioxide-air-pollution.html)
+- Information accompanying atmospheric co2 concentration chart was found on [Sciencing.com](https://sciencing.com/list-5921485-effects-carbon-dioxide-air-pollution.html).

-- Information accompanying annual share of co2 emissions chart can be found at [science.howstuffworks.com](https://science.howstuffworks.com/environmental/green-science/human-activities-increase-carbon-dioxide.htm)
+- Information accompanying annual share of co2 emissions chart can be found at [science.howstuffworks.com](https://science.howstuffworks.com/environmental/green-science/human-activities-increase-carbon-dioxide.htm).

-- Information accompanying renewable energy production by type and renewable energy by continent charts can be found at [uscusa.org](https://www.ucsusa.org/clean-energy/renewable-energy/public-benefits-of-renewable-power)
+- Information accompanying renewable energy production by type and renewable energy by continent charts can be found at [uscusa.org](https://www.ucsusa.org/clean-energy/renewable-energy/public-benefits-of-renewable-power).

-- Information accompanying forest maintenance graph can be found at [eartheclipse.com](https://www.eartheclipse.com/environment/advantages-and-importance-of-reforestation.html)
+- Information accompanying forest maintenance graph can be found at [eartheclipse.com](https://www.eartheclipse.com/environment/advantages-and-importance-of-reforestation.html).

+- Information accompanying the pie chart showing ways to reduce your carbon footprint can be found at [independent.co.uk](https://www.independent.co.uk/environment/children-carbon-footprint-climate-change-damage-having-kids-research-a7837961.html).

 ### Media

-### Acknowledgements
+- The image used in the dashboard's jumbotron can be found at [medium.com](https://medium.com/@globalmillenial/greenlands-ice-sheet-is-melting-8e946fb3e565).

+- The image used in the page divider can be found at [worldatlas.com](https://www.worldatlas.com/articles/worst-countries-for-deforestation-by-woodland-area-losses.html).